queueit/android-webui-sdk/README.md

     QueueITEngine engine = new QueueITEngine(YourActivity.this, customerId, eventOrAliasId, layoutName, language, new QueueListener() {
         @Override
-        public void onQueuePassed() { } // Called when the user has passed the queue
+        public void onQueuePassed(QueuePassedInfo queuePassedInfo) { } // Called when the user has passed the queue

         @Override
         public void onQueueViewWillOpen() { } // Called right before the Queue-it view opens